k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 ### Create the Source LU Tables' Populations

-The LU table's population needs to be based on a Broadway flow.
+The population of the LU table needs to be based on a Broadway flow.

 <web>